trigg/Discover/README.md

 ![Screenshot](https://user-images.githubusercontent.com/535772/149630830-750f8af6-e935-44a6-ad1c-da1d204ee107.png)

+For instructions on using Discord see our [User website](https://trigg.github.io/Discover/)

 Got a question about development or a feature request?
 [Join our Discord!](https://discord.gg/jRKWMuDy5V) or open an [issue on GitHub](https://github.com/trigg/Discover/issues)

 ## Installing